snappy-cobra/WiiDevEnv/HOW_TO.md

 ### Game States

 The core addition to `hecs`'s ECS is that we can easily define `GameState`s.
 One state can move to another state, and multiple states can reference the same systems and components.

+### Servers

+In the context of this code, a server is something that provides _a service_.
+One of those services is playing sound.